deborasantos7/azure-vm/README.md

 <img src="https://github.com/deborasantos7/azure-vm/assets/158119574/2be95815-086b-4268-ae94-724fa2cb9bba">
 </p>

-*Project Details - Select the subscription and resource group that you would like to use.
+*3.1- Project Details - Select the subscription and resource group that you would like to use.
 If you want a new resource group to be created for your new VM, that will be done automatically (by default).*

 <p align="center">
 <img src="https://github.com/deborasantos7/azure-vm/assets/158119574/3fdeaab6-24b7-4a28-b4b5-c215d082e31e">
 </p>

-*Instance Details - Select a name and a region for your VM; Select "no infrastructure redundancy required" as a basic setting for your availability options; Select the base operating system/application aka "Image" (Windows or Ubuntu server, Windows 10 or 11, etc.)
+*3.2- Instance Details - Select a name and a region for your VM; Select "no infrastructure redundancy required" as a basic setting for your availability options; Select the base operating system/application aka "Image" (Windows or Ubuntu server, Windows 10 or 11, etc.)
 ; Lastly, select an appropriate VM size to support your workload (1, 2, 4 vcpus).*